John Thrasher (Florida politician)

-John E. Thrasher (born December 18, 1943) is a former state legislator, businessman, lawyer and lobbyist who served as the 15th President of Florida State University.
-He was approved by the Florida Board of Governors on November 6, 2014 and took office on November 10, 2014.
-On September 11, 2020, Thrasher and the university Board of Trustees announced his retirement in a joint statement.
-In May 2021, Richard McCullough was chosen by Florida State University’s Board of Trustees to succeed Thrasher.
+John E. Thrasher (December 18, 1943 – May 30, 2025) was an American politician and state legislator in Florida.
+He was a businessman, lawyer, and lobbyist who served as the 15th president of Florida State University.
+He was approved by the Florida Board of Governors on November 6, 2014, and took office on November 10, 2014.
+On September 11, 2020, Thrasher and the university board of trustees announced his retirement in a joint statement.
+In May 2021, Richard McCullough was chosen by Florida State University's board of trustees to succeed Thrasher.

 Early life and education

-John Thrasher grew up in Jacksonville, Florida and earned his bachelor's degree in business from Florida State University in 1965.
+John Thrasher was born in Columbia, South Carolina, on December 18, 1943.
+He grew up in Jacksonville, Florida, and earned his bachelor's degree in business from Florida State University in 1965.
 As an undergraduate, he was a member of Sigma Phi Epsilon fraternity.
-After college, he joined the United States Army, serving first in Germany, where he received the Army Commendation Medal, and later in Vietnam, where he was awarded two Bronze Stars.
+After college, he joined the United States Army, serving first in Germany, where he received the Commendation Medal, and later in Vietnam, where he was awarded two Bronze Stars.
 Thrasher attained the rank of captain before his honorable discharge in 1970.
-He returned to Tallahassee and earned a law degree with honors from the Florida State University College of Law in 1972.
+He returned to Tallahassee and earned a Juris Doctor degree with honors from the Florida State University College of Law in 1972.

 Political career

 Thrasher began his political career in 1986 with his election to the Clay County School Board.
 He served as vice chairman, then chairman of the board before running for the Florida House of Representatives.
 He was elected in 1992 and was re-elected without opposition in 1994, 1996 and 1998.
-In 2009, he was elected to the Florida Senate in a special election to represent the 8th District, which included parts of Duval, Flagler, Nassau, St. Johns and Volusia Counties.

-After redistricting in 2012, he represented the 6th District which included all of St. Johns, Flagler, Putnam Counties, as well as parts of Volusia County.
+In 2009, he was elected to the Florida Senate in a special election to represent the 8th District, which included parts of the counties of Duval, Flagler, Nassau, St. Johns and Volusia.
+After redistricting in 2012, he represented the 6th District which included all of the counties of St. Johns, Flagler, Putnam, as well as parts of Volusia County.